Global MPA map

 of the ocean

-is fully or highly protected according to The MPA Guide
+is fully or highly protected according to The MPA Guideas of most recent assessment on

 of the ocean